goblinfactory/progress-bar/README.md

 ## Mac Screenshots

-Multi threaded test using `ProgressBarSlim` on mac ternimal.
+Multi threaded test using the default 1 line slim `ProgressBar` on mac ternimal.

-Gif below is the output from the [QuickTest sample project](QuickTest/Program.cs).
+Screenshot below is the output from the [QuickTest sample project] (QuickTest/Program.cs).

 ![multi-threaded test in mac terminal](progressbar-in-mac-terminal.png)